 Scope of Works

 The contract required the design and construction of a sewer pipeline to the new site amenities, including the installation of a HDD bore from the base of the Bald Hill reserve starting in Chellow Den Avenue, through the hillside itself and exiting at the Stanwell Tops lookout point.
-UEA was contracted to complete the following scope:
+UEA was contracted to complete the: